How To Clean Sewage Backup In The Basement

 Leave these appliances to work their magic for at least three days.
 Alternatively, hire an expert team with commercial equipment.

-8. Look for Mold
+8. Look for Mould

 Mold thrives in dark, damp places, which means your basement is at risk of producing mold spores.